 How to Fix Missing Media and Corrupt Files in Family Tree Maker?

-You will discover how to Fix missing media and corrupt files in this article.
+You will discover how to fix missing media and corrupt files in this article.
 The steps to fix missing media and corrupt files are shown below.
 Media files play a significant role in Family Tree Maker.
 As it will display the index’s picture.
-Also, on FTM 2017, media files can be .jpeg .png .pdf, and so on.
+Also, on FTM 2017, media files can be .jpeg, .png, .pdf, and so on.

 When the files from the source destination or computer are missing or corrupt.
 These files will not appear in the tree and will instead appear as a magnifying icon on the media tab of FTM 2017.